The EXEC. VP - CHIEF RETAIL of Shoe Carnival (SCVL) is Selling Shares

-Following Timothy T. Baker’s last SCVL Sell transaction on August 30, 2012, the stock climbed by 17.1%.
 In addition to Timothy T. Baker, 4 other SCVL executives reported Sell trades in the last month.
+Following Timothy T. Baker’s last SCVL Sell transaction on September 14, 2020, the stock climbed by 2.0%.

 See today’s analyst top recommended stocks >>